jpaulm/javafbp/README.md

     java -cp build/libs/javafbp-x.x.x.jar com.jpaulmorrison.fbp.resourcekit.examples.networks.TestIPCounting

 To run one of your own classes, add `.;` in front of `build/`, and make sure your current directory is set to the one containing the highest qualification level in the chosen package.

+In *nix, replace the `;` with `:`.

 Building/viewing Component Attributes List
 --------